 1 (D) to ensure that-

 2 (i) resettlement agencies are able to

 3 maintain their infrastructure and capacity

 4 at a level to continue to serve newly ar-

-5 rived refugees, previously arrived refugees,
+5 rived refugees, previously arrived refugees

 6 and other populations of concern who re-

 7 main statutorily eligible for integration

 8 services; and

 9 (ii) there is sufficient capacity for fu-

 10 ture arrivals to be adequately served; and

 11 (E) to increase the Refugee Support Serv-

-12 ices budget by $200,000,000$ to ensure that the
+12 ices budget by \$200,000,000 to ensure that the

 13 program can flexibly meet recipients' immediate

-14 and emergency needs, such as housing, food,
+14 and emergency needs, such as housing, food

 15 and unemployment assistance.

 16 (3) Implementation of migration and ref-

 17 UGEE ASSISTANCE FUNDS.-

 18 (A) FINDINGS.-Congress finds that-

 19 (i) the infrastructure of the refugee

-20 resettlement program is being challenged,
+20 resettlement program is being challenged

-21 particularly in light of the moratorium on
+21 particularly in light of the moratorium or

 22 refugee arrivals, which inhibits the ability

 23 of refugee resettlement agencies to serve

 24 newcomers, resettled refugees, Afghan and

 1 Iraqi special immigrant visa recipients,

 2 asylees, and others; and

 3 (ii) it is important to preserve the ca-

 4 pacity of overseas infrastructure, including

 5 the Resettlement Support Centers over-

 6 seas, so that refugee arrivals can resume

 7 expeditiously.

-8 (B) BUREAU OF POPULATION, REFUGEES,
+8 (B) Bureau of Population, refugees,

 9 AND MIGRATION.-The Assistant Secretary of

 10 State for the Bureau of Population, Refugees,

 11 and Migration shall-

 12 (i) during the period beginning on the

 13 date of the enactment of this Act and end-

 14 ing on September 30, 2020, increase recep-

 15 tion and placement assistance by \$1,000

 16 per person to strengthen direct support for

 17 recent and new arrivals, including and be-

 18 yond their first 90 days after arrival;

 19 (ii) provide \$1,200 in cash assistance

 20 directly to each refugee and Afghan and

 21 Iraqi special immigrant visa recipient who

 22 arrived in the United States during the 12-

 23 month period ending on the date of the en-

 24 actment of this Act;

 1 (iii) ensure that each of the 9 refugee 2 resettlement agencies receive adequate 3 funding to stabilize the refugee resettle- 4 ment infrastructure required to continue 5 serving refugees, as determined by the Sec- 6 retary of State, in consultation with such 7 agencies; and 8 (iv) maintain level funding to the 9 overseas resettlement support centers while 10 processing refugees for resettlement to the 11 United States is temporarily suspended.
 12 SEC.
-232. HUMANITARIAN ASSISTANCE TO COUNTRIES AF- 13 FECTED BY THE COVID-19 PANDEMIC.
-14 (a) STATEMENT OF POLICY.-It shall be the policy 11 15 of the United States to- of the United States to- (1) ensure that international assistance, includ- 15 15 16 (1) ensure that international assistance, includ- 15 16 17 (1) ensure that international assistance, includ- ing United States assistance, to address the 15 16 17 18 (1) ensure that international assistance, includ- ing United States assistance, to address the COVID-19 pandemic reaches all vulnerable popu- 15 16 17 18 19 (1) ensure that international assistance, includ- ing United States assistance, to address the COVID-19 pandemic reaches all vulnerable popu- lations, including racial and religious minorities, ref- 15 16 17 18 19 20 (1) ensure that international assistance, includ- ing United States assistance, to address the COVID-19 pandemic reaches all vulnerable popu- lations, including racial and religious minorities, ref- ugees, internally displaced persons, migrants, and 15 16 17 18 19 20 21 (1) ensure that international assistance, includ- ing United States assistance, to address the COVID-19 pandemic reaches all vulnerable popu- lations, including racial and religious minorities, ref- ugees, internally displaced persons, migrants, and stateless persons; 15 16 17 18 19 20 21 22 (1) ensure that international assistance, including United States assistance, to address the COVID-19 pandemic reaches all vulnerable populations, including racial and religious minorities, refugees, internally displaced persons, migrants, and stateless persons; (2) ensure that United States assistance adand acute food insecurity as a result of the pan demic; and
+232. HUMANITARIAN ASSISTANCE TO COUNTRIES AF 13 FECTED BY THE COVID-19 PANDEMIC.
+14 (a) STATEMENT OF POLICY.-It shall be the policy 15 of the United States to- 16 (1) ensure that international assistance, includ- 17 ing United States assistance, to address the 18 COVID-19 pandemic reaches all vulnerable popu- 19 lations, including racial and religious minorities, ref- 20 ugees, internally displaced persons, migrants, and 21 stateless persons; 22 (2) ensure that United States assistance ad- 23 dresses the second order effects of the COVID-19 24 pandemic, including specifically ensuring that such 25 assistance meets the needs of those facing starvation

+1 and acute food insecurity as a result of the pan-2 demic; and